 Income taxes.
 Our income taxes increased from nil for the year ended December 31, 2007 to RMB822.3 thousand for the year ended December 31, 2008, primarily because Jiangxi Desun as well as Tiansheng and Yangfan, two of the former VIEs, incurred income tax expenses for the year ended December 31, 2008.
 Our subsidiaries, Jiangxi Jinko and Jiangxi Desun, did not incur any income tax expenses during the year ended December 31, 2007.
-Jiangxi Desun was loss making from January 1, 2007 to April 9, 2007 and was exempted from income tax as a foreign-invested enterprise since April 10, 2007 to December 31, 2008 to July 28, 2008 when it was deconsolidated.
+Jiangxi Desun was loss making from January 1, 2007 to April 9, 2007 and was exempted from income tax as a foreign-invested enterprise since April 10, 2007 to December 31, 2007 and Jiangxi Jinko was loss making during 2007.
+While in the year ended December 31, 2008, Jiangxi Desun was profit making for the period from January 1, 2008 to July 28, 2008 when it was deconsolidated.
 Jiangxi Jinko was exempted from income tax as a foreign-invested enterprise for the year ended December 31, 2008.
 The VIEs did not generate income tax expenses for the year ended December 31, 2007 because they were loss making.
 Hexing and Alvagen had no taxable profit for the year ended December 31, 2008.
-Xinwei was consolidated financial statements from July 16, 2007 to December 28, 2007 and was loss making during such period.
+Xinwei was consolidated into our consolidated financial statements from July 16, 2007 to December 28, 2007 and was loss making during such period.
 See "- Selected Statement of Operations Items - Taxation."